-I am glad that you have found our articles on Debt settlement useful.
+I am glad you find our articles on debt settlement useful.
 Bills.com strives to offer top quality information, tips, advice, and resources to help you evaluate your financial situation and choose the most appropriate solution with reputable companies, and in your case reputable debt settlement companies.

 Many people, like you, have concluded that debt settlement is the best solution and want to find a reputable debt settlement company to work with.

 In order to find a reputable debt settlement company I recommend that you take the following steps: